lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 ![man taking the sacrament](https://www.churchofjesuschrist.org/imgs/018ee9db4b3011edbc2aeeeeac1e532e455c9bdc/full/%21500%2C/0/default)

+32.17

+## Church Activity, Ordination, and Restoration of Blessings after Readmission

+32.17.1

+### Church Activity and Ordination

 The following chart indicates the appropriate level of Church activity for a person who has been readmitted by baptism and confirmation.

 |  | Not Previously Endowed | Previously Endowed |
 | --- | --- | --- |
 | Previous Priesthood Holders | Not Previously Endowed   - Immediately after baptism and confirmation, may have the priesthood conferred on them and be ordained to the priesthood office they held when their Church membership was withdrawn or resigned.
 They are not presented for sustaining. - May be issued a temple recommend for proxy baptisms and confirmations. | Previously Endowed   - May not be ordained to any priesthood office.
 When their priesthood and temple blessings are restored, their previous priesthood office will be restored as outlined in [32.17.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95").
 They may not perform ordinances until that time. - May participate in any Church activity that is permissible for an unendowed member who does not hold the priesthood. - May not wear the temple garment or receive any kind of temple recommend until their blessings are restored. |
 | Other Members | Not Previously Endowed   - May participate in Church activity as a new convert would. - May be issued a temple recommend for proxy baptisms and confirmations. | Previously Endowed   - May participate in any Church activity that is permissible for an unendowed member who does not hold the priesthood. - May not wear the temple garment or receive any kind of temple recommend until their blessings are restored (see [32.17.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95")). |

+32.17.2

+### Restoration of Blessings

 Persons who previously received the temple endowment and were readmitted by baptism and confirmation can receive their priesthood and temple blessings only through the ordinance of restoration of blessings (see [Doctrine and Covenants 109:21](/study/scriptures/dc-testament/dc/109?lang=eng&id=p21#p21 "/study/scriptures/dc-testament/dc/109?lang=eng&id=p21#p21")).
 They are not ordained to priesthood offices or endowed again.
 These blessings are restored through the ordinance.
 Brethren are restored to their former priesthood office, except the office of Seventy, bishop, or patriarch.